 |Production country:||Großbritannien 2010|

 Mahmud Nasir (Omid Djalili) is a good Muslim.
-Perhaps he is not really a strict believer, but the loving father of the family stands behind his religion with full conviction.
-That his son Rashid (Amit Shah) of all people would like to marry the hound daughter of the controversial preacher Arshad Al-Masri (Igal Naor) is something Mahmud doesn't exactly like to see, but he promises his son to be a model Muslim until Al-Masri has given his consent to the wedding.
-But now of all times Mahmud finds out that he was adopted as a child and - even worse - that he was born not a Muslim but a Jew.
-He was born as Solly Shimshillewitz, which shakes his entire view of the world.
-In order to find out the whole truth about his origin, Mahmud locates his supposed biological father Izzy.
+He may not actually be a strict believer, but the loving family man stands behind his religion with full conviction.
+The fact that his son Rashid (Amit Shah) wants to marry the stiff daughter of the controversial preacher Arshad Al-Masri (Igal Naor), of all people, is not something Mahmud takes kindly to, but he promises his filius that he will be a model Muslim until Al-Masri gives his consent to the wedding.
+But now, of all times, Mahmud finds out that he was adopted as a child and - much worse - is not a Muslim by birth at all, but a Jew.
+He was born Solly Shimshillewitz, which shakes his entire worldview.
+In order to find out the whole truth about his origins, Mahmud tracks down his supposed biological father Izzy.
 But he is dying and may only be visited by a Jew.
-And so Mahmud has little time, and so he asks the Jewish taxi driver Lenny (Richard Schiff) to make him familiar with the Jewish faith.
-But the more he learns, the greater his identity crisis.
-And Al-Masri's visit is imminent...
+And so Mahmud has little time, so he asks Jewish taxi driver Lenny (Richard Schiff) to introduce him to the Jewish faith.
+But the more he learns, the greater his identity crisis becomes.
+And Al-Masri's visit is imminent.

-The other actors, such as Amit Shah, who last appeared in the German comedy "13 Semester", or Archie Panjabi ("Der ewige Gärtner"), also ensure that the screenplay by comedian and author David Baddiel has been adequately transported to the screen.
-In its best moments "Alles Koscher!" is an amusing and intelligent plea for tolerance.
-But what is still a bit biting in the first half and shows some courage here and there, flattens out a bit towards the end.
-The rather good final is worth seeing, but after the strong start with gags every minute the last minutes are a bit disappointing.
+The other actors, such as Amit Shah, who was last seen in the German comedy 13 Semesters, and Archie Panjabi (The Eternal Gardener), also ensure that comedian and writer David Baddiel's script has been adequately transported to the screen.
+In its best moments, Everything Kosher! is an amusing and intelligent plea for tolerance.
+But what has a lot of bite in the first half and shows some courage here and there, flattens out a bit towards the end.
+Although the rather well-behaved finale is still worth seeing, but after the strong beginning with gags every minute, the last minutes are a little disappointing.

-That doesn't change the fact that director Josh Appignanesi has succeeded in creating a charming and very funny multi-cultural-crash comedy, which thanks to some very original jokes and the good actors can entertain even in its weaker moments.
+However, this hardly changes the fact that director Josh Appignanesi has succeeded in creating a charming and very funny multi-cultural crash comedy, which can entertain even in its weaker moments thanks to some very original gags and the good actors.
 And that's exactly why: absolutely worth seeing!